microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/IActorRuntime/CreateActor.md

 ---
 # IActorRuntime.CreateActor method (1 of 3)

 Creates a new actor of the specified Type and with the specified optional [`Event`](../../Microsoft.Coyote/EventType).
-This event is given to the InitializeAsync method on the new actor.
+This event is given to the Event) method on the new actor.

 ```csharp
 public ActorId CreateActor(Type type, Event initialEvent = null, Operation op = null)